-The Tissot watches brand is certainly one of the most respected Swiss brands on the market.
-Tissot originated in Switzerland and, like all Swiss watch brands, you can be assured of reliability and performance.
+The Tissot watches brand is among the most respected Swiss brands.
+Tissot originated in Switzerland, and, like all Swiss watch brands, you can be assured of reliability and performance.

 Unlike Swiss watches, Tissot produces high-quality watches that are most affordable for every budget.

 The company was founded in Switzerland in 1853 by Charles-Félicien Tissot and his son Charles-Émile Tissot.
 Tissot has been a subsidiary of the Swiss Swatch Group Since 1983.

 In addition, to watch production, Tissot is known for its latest developments and wrong timing of specific events, such as mounting sensors on bikes and tracks and then interconnecting them with computers to display real-time performance data.